Self-renunciation is not a renunciation of your self, but only a renunciation of your animal nature.

 Every individual contains within himself a consciousness of the life of the whole of humankind.
 It lies deep within the human soul, but it is there.
 And sooner or later a human being must become conscious of this greater life.

-The renunciation of his private aims, which take place within him, are at once rewarded with a more powerful life into which he enters.
+His renunciation of his private aims, which takes place within him, is at once rewarded with a more powerful life, into which he enters.

 — Carpenter